-16. COMMITMENTS AND CONTINGENCIES
+15. COMMITMENTS

-The Company has commitments to incur resource property payments as disclosed in Note 8.
+The Company has commitments to incur resources property payments as disclosed in Note 8.

-As of June 30, 2019, the Company has a complaint against Tintina Montana participating in an antimining initiative that failed.
+As of September 30, 2019, the Company has a complaint against Tintina Montana participating in an anti-mining initiative that failed.
 The U.S. Federal Election Commission is evaluating the merits of this allegation.
 Although it is not possible to predict the outcome of the complaint with certainty, the Company believes that it is without merit.

-17. MANAGEMENT OF CAPITAL
+16. MANAGEMENT OF CAPITAL